 - 1 cup all-purpose flour

 - 3/4 cup sugar

 - 1/2 teaspoon baking soda

 - 2 eggs

 - 1 cup heavy cream, but milk works, too; I’ve even seen old recipes made with water.

 Preheat oven to 350 degrees.

 Combine milk and vinegar in a bowl and set aside to sour.

-In another bowl, combine flour, cornmeal, sugar, baking soda and salt.
+In another bowl, combine flour, cornmeal, sugar, baking soda, and salt.
 Whisk eggs into the soured milk.
-Stir into dry ingredients and set batter aside.
-If you skip the set aside, you won’t get dramatic of rivulets of cream in the finished product.
+Stir the wet into dry ingredients and set batter aside for several minutes.
+If you skip the rest, you won’t get dramatic of rivulets of cream in the finished product.

 Put butter in a 12-inch cast-iron skillet and put in the oven to melt.
 Remove skillet from oven, tilting so the butter coats the sides.
 Pour in the batter.
 Very carefully and slowly, pour cream into the center of the batter.
 Slide skillet into the oven and bake until golden brown on top, about 40 – 45 minutes.
 Do not overbake!